Riding in the rain can be dangerous, so we must do everything we can to mitigate that.

 #4 Pinlock Insert

-Many visors support one of these inserts, but make sure you check yours before purchasing- look for two holes either side of the visor that allow you to mount one.
+Many visors support one of these inserts but make sure you check yours before purchasing- look for two holes on either side of the visor that allow you to mount one.
 If in doubt, check your helmet’s manual.

-SportsBikeShop have a huge range and their live chat is very helpful if you need guidance.
+SportsBikeShop has a huge range, and their live chat is very helpful if you need guidance.

 #5 Crack The Visor

-Simple solution – leave the visor open a crack, the cold air getting in should prevent condensation building up.
-Not really a practical options at high speed though.
+Simple solution – leave the visor open a crack; the cold air getting in should prevent condensation from building up.
+Not really a practical option at high speed, though.

 #6 The Head Turn

-This is the tried and tested method for old school bikers.
-Turn your head to the side at 30 mph plus and rain will blow right off.
-Choose the right moment for this as it means taking your eyes of the road for a second!
+This is the tried and tested method for old-school bikers.
+Turn your head to the side at 30 mph plus, and rain will blow right off.
+Choose the right moment for this, as it means taking your eyes off the road for a second!

-Not something you would usually associate with keeping rain off a visor, but nonetheless here.
-I’m not talking about all gloves, just the ones that have a built in squeegee.
+Not something you would usually associate with keeping the rain off a visor, but nonetheless, here.
+I’m not talking about all gloves, just the ones that have a built-in squeegee.
 Most winter gloves will have one built in.